bucs110a0spring22/ch-10-lab-nbell526/README.md

 ## SUMMARY:
 This code is a game with a hero and three enemies.
 The hero fights the enemies until health reaches zero.
 At that point, the game is over.
 #### Unique Feature
-Program makes it so that enemiers will on move in certain are now.
-If not in area, they stand still.
+Program makes it so that hero fatigues by half of his speed.
+Making it more and more likely for the game to end as time goes on.
 ## GRACE DAYS
 Grace days used for this assignment: < 1 >